wilsontelab/ont-mdi-tools/docs/20_standalone_scripts/20_usage.md

 Even if you have a large local /tmp SSD available, don't set the batch size too high.
 With a large batch size, you may wait too long for the initial file transfer before the ONT software can begin - one goal of batching is to allow file transfers and data processing to run concurrently.

 However, too small a batch size is also non-productive, because you will incur excessive overhead from repeating the startup actions of programs like `dorado` too many times.
 Let experience be your guide, but we have good success running up to 50G file batches.

+Finally, some ONT runs with short reads generate massive numbers of POD5 files with current versions of MinKnow.
+The sheer number of file transfers to work nodes can become a bottleneck.
+In such a case, consider running the `condense` script or pipeline action to reduce the file number before running `repack` or `condense`.

 ### Running batches in parallel